apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 * **transmission of request messages**
 * **receipt of corresponding response messages** Servers may send a response message back to the client corresponding to a request message.
-The mechanism of correspondance is transport-specific.
+The mechanism of correspondence is transport-specific.
 For example, in HTTP it is implicit, since HTTP directly supports requests and responses.
 But a transport that multiplexes many client threads over a single socket would need to tag messages with unique identifiers.

 Transports may be either stateless or stateful.
 In a stateless transport, messaging assumes no established connection state, while stateful transports establish connections that may be used for multiple messages.
 This distinction is discussed further in the [handshake](#handshake) section below.